ignite/cli/docs/contributing/technical-setup.md

-# Technical Setup
+# Technical setup

 To ensure you have a successful experience working with our Developer Tutorials content, Tendermint recommends this technical setup.

-## Setting Up Visual Studio Code
+## Setting up Visual Studio Code

 1. Install [Visual Studio Code](https://vscode-docs.readthedocs.io/en/latest/editor/setup/).
 1. Click **Extensions** in the sidebar.
-1. Install this extension:
+1. Install these extensions:
     - Go for VS Code The official Go extension for Visual Studio Code
+    - markdownlint
+    - Optional: PlantUML
+    - Optional: Docker
+    - Optional: Markdown All in One
 1. When prompted:
     - `go get -v golang.org/x/tools/gopls`
     - Select `Install all` for all packages